Carroted/BetterPrefs/README.md

 It is a great, versatile, universal system for any kind of save data, be it progress, settings, creations, you name it.

-BetterPrefs is designed to be similar to PlayerPrefs, so switching is super easy.
+BetterPrefs is designed to be similar to PlayerPrefs, so switching over is super easy, barely an inconvenience.

 License: [MIT](https://opensource.org/licenses/MIT)